zer2/fantasy-basketball-optimizer/dynamic_explanation.md

 - It can incorporate correlations between different categories.
 This is essential because it allows the algorithm to understand that some combinations of categories are easier to jointly optimize than others, e.g. prioriting both rebounds and blocks is easier than prioritizing assists and turnovers
 - It is relatively easy to work with.
 A more complicated function, while perhaps more suited to real data, would make the math much more complicated

 It is simple to derive a parameterization for $X_u$ when it is not conditional on any weight.
 One could simply compute the mean, variance, and correlations of real player data.
-The key to modeling $x_u$ is understanding how it changes when two conditions are applied
+The key to modeling expected statistics for $x_u$ is understanding how it changes when two conditions are applied
 - All players above a certain threshold of general value have been picked
 - The chosen player is the highest-scoring of those remaining based on some custom weight vector, which we will call $j$